MojoJojo13/dependency-analyser/README.md

 #dependency-analyser
 Scan your Typescript project for imported and used dependencies and create a statistic as HTML output.

+Statistics about imported dependencies and used node.js modules:
 ![Overview Screenshot](./docs/assets/overview.png)

+File tree of imported modules:
 ![Module Screenshot](./docs/assets/module.png)

+Code with a highlighting of import usages:
 ![Code Screenshot](./docs/assets/code.png)

 ## Supported imports